 Want to get involved with opening a new Kiwanis club?
-The first step of the new-club-opening process involves putting together the right team and finding the right community.
+The first step of the club-opening process involves putting together the right team and finding the right community.

 Contact the club opener

-Email TheFormula@kiwanis.org to get connected with your local new-club-opening team.
+Email TheFormula@kiwanis.org to get connected with your local club-opening team.

 Form the team